scherersoftware/cake-cktools/README.md

                         'action' => 'actionBar'
                     ]
                 ],
-                // furhter sub-items for menu item 'examples' ]
+                // further sub-items for menu item 'examples' ]
         ],
-        // furter menu items
+        // further menu items
 ```

-##Manage files with TinyMCE and Moxiemanager
+## Manage files with TinyMCE and Moxiemanager
 Moxiemanager is a powerful media manager which can be used in combination with the web-based JavaScript editor TinyMCE.
 CkTools provides a CakePHP-friendly integration for these features.
 Get them here:

-- [Moxiemanager](http://www.moxiemanager.com/getit/) - Note that you need to purchase a licence
+- [Moxiemanager](http://www.moxiemanager.com/getit/) - Note that you need to purchase a license
 - [TinyMCE](https://www.tinymce.com/download/)

-###Setting up TinyMceHelper using Cake Frontend Bridge
+### Setting up TinyMceHelper using Cake Frontend Bridge
 We strongly suggest to use our [Cake Frontend Bridge Plugin](https://github.com/scherersoftware/cake-frontend-bridge) to make using TinyMCE and MoxieManager as convenient as possible.
 Here's how to setup these features in your project using the Frontend Bridge.

-####app.php
+#### app.php
 ```
 'CkTools' => [
     'moxiemanager' => [